 You don't need to read books to improve as a developer but they are unparalleled in quickly helping you gain depth in a subject.

-If your code is triggered by a desktop or mobile browser you should read this.
-It is a thorough high level introduction to mobile networks, browser network protocols, and fundementals of networking.
+If you deal with networks, you would probably benefit from this book.
+It is a thorough high level introduction to mobile networks, browser network protocols, and fundamentals of networking.

 Generic software books conspicuously not on this list for me: